With time, the build vs. buy integration decision has evolved dramatically.

 When integration, especially one across company borders, becomes an essential part of optimizing your workflows and systems, you must face the decision to build the integration application in-house or buy an integration software available commercially.

 So you’re still deciding, right?
 The initial costs of building your own enterprise integration software are less than the costs of using a third-party solution.
-And your development staff are on standby and ready to roll out your in-house integration?
+And your development staff is on standby and ready to roll out your in-house integration?

 Hold on just a minute.
 Building this type of integration is a massive job, and initial costs can seem cheaper, but as we’ve already seen, maintenance is what costs more time and money in the long run.
 And you do have to think about the long run: a successful business is a marathon, not a sprint.